 For instance, voice controlled smart speakers can provide customers with answers to questions and tourist information queries directly from the internet, presenting them with the latest news, answers or data.
 Similarly, smart hubs mean users can play music, change TV channels or turn off the lights via simple voice commands.

 3. Connect Smart Hubs to Booking Processes

-Another way that hotel owners can look to make the transition towards smart hotel room offerings is by connecting smart hubs to the hotel’s booking processes.
+Another way that hotel management can look to make the transition towards smart hotel room offerings is by connecting smart hubs to the hotel’s booking processes.
 Essentially, this will ensure guests have access to real-time information and can quickly and easily book hotel facilities from the comfort of their room.

 This might entail allowing guests to book a table at the hotel restaurant via an app on their smartphone, or even from a tablet provided by the hotel.
 It could also entail the use smart speakers to give voice commands, so that guests can book tickets for an event, sign up for a class at the hotel gym, or order room service.

 4. Facilitate Greater Personalisation

 Proponents of smart hotel solutions often cite greater personalisation as a key benefit, so it is important to prioritise this aspect.
 Ultimately, a smart room should provide each individual guest with a number of options that help to make their experience more individual, more tailored to their preferences, and more personal.